-Topic Menu A Menu proxy lets you create a topic menu based on your TOC file, allowing users to navigate to other topics.
-This proxy can be especially useful if you are creating HTML5 Top Navigation or skinless output and you want a context-sensitive menu to display next to each topic.
+A Menu proxy allows you to create a menu based on your TOC file, allowing users to navigate to other topics.
+This proxy can be especially useful if you are creating HTML5 output and you want a context-sensitive menu to display next to each topic.
 When you build the output, the proxy is replaced with the generated menu.

 Use TOC, Browse Sequence, or Headings If you have more than one TOC file in your project, you can select the one that the Menu proxy should use.
 It is most common to base a menu on a TOC, but you can also select a browse sequence.